TimonSchneider01/ccl1/diary.md

 Want to add:
 - Jumping (Done) still needs some tweaking
 - Removing Enemys that got hit by a bullet / maybe add a health bar
+- Enemies should only be hit by a bullet once!